pivotal/docs-tap/tap-gui/configurator/building.hbs.md

      - `DEVELOPER-NAMESPACE` is an appropriately configured developer namespace on the cluster
      - `ENCODED-TDP-CONFIG-VALUE` is the Base64-encoded value that you encoded earlier

-  1. Submit the workload definition file you created earlier by running:
+  4. Submit the workload definition file you created earlier by running:

      ```console
      tanzu apps workload create -f tdp-workload.yaml
      ```

-After the job completes the Image Provider stage of your supply chain, [run your customized Tanzu Developer Portal instance](running.hbs.md).
+After the job finishes the Image Provider stage of your supply chain, [run your customized Tanzu Developer Portal instance](running.hbs.md).